LiberTEM/LiberTEM/docs/source/usage.rst

 ..  figure:: ./images/use/rect.png

 Some analyses, such as the Center of Mass (COM) analysis, can render the result in different ways.
-You can select the channel in the "Image" drop-down menu below the right window.
+You can select different result channels in the "Channel" drop-down menu below the right window.

 ..  figure:: ./images/use/image.png